 Being an inquisitive little soul, she enjoys pressing every button, pushing every lever and grabbing every handle within her reach.
 It definitely distracts her, but we have had a few glances from people who have accidentally been honked at.

 That’s three of my top distraction techniques when driving with a baby in the car.
 How do you cope with a screaming little one in the back whilst you’re trying to drive?
+How do you keep your baby happy-ish in the car?
 Share your methods below!